Percentile Calculator

 $$Percentile\ locator (L)=\left( \frac{p}{100}×(n-1) \right)+1$$

-If the percentile locator is a whole number, then the percentile is precisely equal to the value in the percentile locator.
-If the percentile locator is not a whole number and contains decimal values, you can determine the percentile as follows:
+If the percentile locator is a whole number, the percentile is precisely the value at that specific position.
+If the percentile locator is a decimal (not a whole number), you must interpolate to find the exact percentile:

-1. Round down the percentile locator to the nearest whole number and find the value in that locator.
+- Round down the percentile locator to the nearest whole number and identify the value at that position.

-2. Take the difference between the value in the rounded-down percentile locator and the next value in that percentile locator.
+- Calculate the difference between the value at this rounded-down locator and the value at the very next position.

-3. Multiply the difference from the decimal part of the original percentile locator.
+- Multiply this difference by the decimal portion of your original percentile locator.

-4. Add the above value to the value in the rounded-down percentile locator.
+- Add this result to the value from the rounded-down locator.

 Example 1

-Find the 50th percentile of the above data set.
+Find the 50th percentile of the dataset above.

 Solution

-As the first step, we will arrange the program fees in ascending order.
+As the first step, we arrange the program fees in ascending order:

 CAD 16,000, CAD 18,000, CAD 18,000, CAD 20,000, CAD 21,000, CAD 21,000, CAD 22,000, CAD 23,000, CAD 24,000, CAD 24,000, CAD 25,000, CAD 26,000, CAD 28,000

-We will find the 50th percentile locator using the percentile locator formula in the second step.
+Next, we find the 50th percentile locator using the percentile locator formula:

 $$Percentile\ locator (L)=\left( \frac{p}{100}×(n-1) \right)+1$$